HR Continues to Lead

 Rebuilding Corporate Culture

 A positive and strong corporate culture is critical in today’s business landscape.
 It is not only about establishing a set of mutually agreed expectations for people to follow, it’s about establishing shared values and goals to motivate your people to contribute, grow and inspire.
-Even before the pandemic, several organisations including multinational corporations made headlines all over the globe for all sorts of misconducts – gender discrimination, sexual harassment, forced labour, data breach, fraud, and more.
-This can be considered corporate corruption; the opposite of corporate culture.
+Even before the pandemic, several organisations including multinational corporations made headlines for misconducts – gender discrimination, sexual harassment, forced labour, and more.

-In Australia, 2019 saw a string of financial and regulatory scandals that rocked the banking industry to its core.
-Last year in the Philippines, the country’s public health insurance corporation and its officials faced serious allegations of stealing billions from millions of paying beneficiaries.
-We’ve also seen dozens of executives from different industries resign because of sexual harassment allegations.
+In Australia, 2019 saw a string of financial scandals that rocked the banking industry.
+Last year in the Philippines, public health insurance officials faced serious allegations of stealing billions.
 In these circumstances, it is unfortunate that dedicated employees and trusting customers are caught in the middle.
-Corporate culture can be easily lost or damaged because of misconducts and controversies no matter the magnitude.
+Corporate culture can be easily lost or damaged because of misconducts.
 There should be a renewed focus on rebuilding and strengthening corporate culture this year and beyond.

-• Rebuilding corporate culture means reinforcing real values, all driven by a powerful sense of purpose.
+• Reinforcing real values driven by a powerful sense of purpose.

-• Rebuilding corporate culture means telling your employees that their voices are valued and that there is genuine respect for their opinions and concerns.
+• Telling employees their voices are valued with genuine respect for their concerns.

-• Rebuilding corporate culture means preparing your team for the new normal of work.
+• Preparing your team for the "new normal" of work.

-• Rebuilding corporate culture means championing people development and understanding employees’ unique strengths and even weaknesses.
+• Championing people development and understanding unique strengths.

-• Rebuilding corporate culture means transforming an organisation to attract top talent and efficiently retain them for the long haul.
+• Transforming an organisation to attract and retain top talent for the long haul.

-Corporate culture or organisational culture is one of the 11 human capital reporting areas under the ISO 30414 or the ‘Human resource management – Guidelines for internal and external human reporting.’
-Rebuilding corporate culture is one of HR’s biggest challenges this year.
-In partnering with different departments and functions, this challenge is achievable.
+Corporate culture is one of the 11 human capital reporting areas under ISO 30414.
+Rebuilding corporate culture is one of HR’s biggest challenges this year, and by partnering with different departments, this challenge is achievable.

 Employee Centricity